-Bertram Surprises 5th Grade PLTW Students and Celebrates New Affiliate Partnership
+Bertram Surprises 5th Grade PLTW Students

 A class of 5th grade PLTW students at Russell Ranch Elementary School in Folsom, California, was expecting visitors while they worked on their VEX robots, but they were not expecting that visitor to be the President and CEO of Project Lead The Way, Vince Bertram.